danielbelay321/web3-Assignment/Supply Chain Middleware.md

-This contract allows the owner to link an NFT to a proposal, unlink an NFT from a proposal, and vote on a proposal using an NFT.
-The contract uses the RentalNFT contract to check the ownership and user of the NFT, and the Voting contract to interact with the voting functionality.
+### Overview
+InteractionContract is a contract that interacts with RentalNFT and Voting contracts.

+### Variables
+### RentalNFTAddress: address of the RentalNFT contract
+### VotingAddress: address of the Voting contract
+### nftToProposal: mapping of NFTs to proposals

+### Events
+### LinkNFTToProposal: emitted when an NFT is linked to a proposal
+### UnlinkNFTFromProposal: emitted when an NFT is unlinked from a proposal

+### Constructor
-Note that you will need to replace RentalNFTAddress and VotingAddress with the actual addresses of the RentalNFT and Voting contracts, respectively.
+### Initializes the contract with the addresses of the RentalNFT and Voting contracts

+### Functions
+### linkNFTToProposal: links an NFT to a proposal
+### unlinkNFTFromProposal: unlinks an NFT from a proposal
+### voteOnProposal: votes on a proposal using an NFT
+### getProposalId: returns the proposal ID linked to an NFT

 ```
 // SPDX-License-Identifier: MIT